 However, the late eighties proved to be the start of a financially difficult period for our Church.
 The then Pastors, Fr.
 Thomas E. Henry (1988-1994); Fr.
 Kenneth Martin (1994-1996) and Fr.
 Robert Rischmann (1996-2003) were faced with challenging decisions to keep the Church afloat.
 The Church building deteriorated as a result of some eighty plus years of wear and tear.

 Subsequently, under the leadership of Fr.
-William Cook (2004 – present) the first floor of the Parish Center was also rented moving the Parish Center to the top floor of the build¬ing.
+William Cook (2004 – 2017) the first floor of the Parish Center was also rented moving the Parish Center to the top floor of the building.
 Also on the top floor, the Church’s CCD classes are held on Sundays right after the first Mass.
-In spite of the now de¬creasing membership of the Parish, mostly due to the chang¬ing demography of the area, the Church continued with fundraising activities which included a “Walk for the Church”, a Fashion Show, and the annual St. Patrick/St. Joseph Day Dinner.
+In spite of the now decreasing membership of the Parish, mostly due to the changing demography of the area, the Church continued with fundraising activities which included a “Walk for the Church”, a Fashion Show, and the annual St. Patrick/St. Joseph Day Dinner.

 Over the years, Holy Name of Jesus has experienced a generation of parishioners, young and old, who have been determined to see the Holy Name of Jesus survive several centennials.
 This has been evidenced by their quick response to come to the aid of the Church when called upon to do so.
 This has also been demonstrated by their love and compassion for each other, and the living the word of God.
-Under the now leadership of Pastor William Cook and the extremely vibrant and supportive, Fr.
-Jude Caliba, our Church stays afloat with various groups and societies actively contributing.
-Currently active groups include the Men’s Group, the Prayer Group, Legion of Mary and the Youth group which has a Youth Center that was recently installed, again at the hands of dedicated parishioners at the Holy Name of Jesus.
+Currently active groups include the Men’s prayer Group, Woman’s Prayer Group, Mother’s prayer group and the Youth group which has a Youth Center that was recently installed, again at the hands of dedicated parishioners at the Holy Name of Jesus.

 Other actively serving ministries are our group of Eucharistic Ministers, Lectors, Altar Servers and our Choir, whose voices help us to lift on high the Holy Name of Jesus.
 Our Trustees and Parish Council are comprised of some very dedicated parishioners whose help is invaluable to the existence of the Holy Name of Jesus and who along with all the parishioners demonstrate that the parishioners of the present day have taken the torch handed to them from parishioners of the past, and are committed to preserving the love and dedication to God, His Church and our community.